Viranchee/CHEF-KOCH/CONTRIBUTING.md

 :bulb: Remedy any issues yourself instantly by simply disabling your ad blocker for the affected website.

+:bulb: Rules like `website.com##script:inject(abort-on-property-write.js, uabInject)` are invalid and the Pull Request gets rejected.

 ## Notes:

 :grey_exclamation: CHEF-KOCH's FilterList uses the Adblock/uBlock/AdGuard filter syntax and ideally should be used with uBlock, AdGuard etc. for the intended/optimal performance.
 However, the list can be used with other ad blockers that support the filter syntax.